saiidhanna21/Capstone-Final-Project/README.md

 ## API Reference

 ### Getting Started
-- Base URL: At present this app can only be run locally and is not hosted as a base URL.
+- Base URL: At present this app can only be run locally and is hosted using heroku.
 The backend app is hosted at the default, `http://127.0.0.1:5000/`,
+- Authentication: Bearer token

+### Authentication
-- Authentication: Auth0
+- Using Auth0 and jwt tokens for authorization (Bearer token)
+- Roles:
+    - Casting Assistant
+          Can view actors and movies
+    - Casting Director
+          All permissions a Casting Assistant has and… Add or delete an actor from the database Modify actors or movies
+    - Executive Producer
+          All permissions a Casting Director has and… Add or delete a movie from the database
 ### Error Handling
 Errors are returned as JSON objects in the following format:
 ```